PhysiCell-Tools/python-loader/man/docstring/pcdl_plot_timeseries.md

                         x and y will be rounded to the nearest even number, to be able to generate movies from the images. default is 640 480.
-  --ext EXT             output image format. possible formats are jpeg, png,
+  --ext EXT             output format. possible image formats are jpeg, jpg,
-                        and tiff. default is jpeg.
+                        png, tif, and tiff. for retrieving a datafarme file use csv. default is jpeg.
   --figbgcolor FIGBGCOLOR
                         figure background color.
 None is transparent (png) or white (jpeg, tiff). default is None.